repardeimaj/ROS_Turtlesim/README.md

 # ROS_Turtlesim
-2 short ROS projects in python using the turtlesim environment
+2 short ROS 1 Noetic projects in python using the turtlesim environment